bobbycomet/Conky-Studio/README.md

 **Conky Studio changes that.**

-It’s a visual editor that lets you design fully functional Conky themes using a node-based workflow—without sacrificing flexibility or control.
+It’s a visual editor that lets you design fully functional Conky themes using a node-based workflow, without sacrificing flexibility or control.

 You can build real, production-ready themes today.
 Public release is planned once the remaining core features are complete and the workflow is fully polished.